Strategic Planning: Staff Conversations

 - What obstacles or challenges do you face in linking with other services?

-- How might we build capacity within services to support mental health or substance use?
+- How might we build capacity within services?
+What do you need to better support mental health or substance use?

 - Where would you like to see improvements made?